Medically Reviewed By | Johannah Gregg, DNP FNP-C

-Think about it: You’d never compress a diabetic who has circulation problems.
-No doctor who has access to the latest research would recommend compression for a non-diabetic person, either.
+Think about it: You’d never compress a person with diabetes with circulation problems.
+No doctor with access to the latest research would recommend compression for a non-diabetic person.

 There’s a difference between inflammation and swelling, and it’s worth understanding when you’re injured and looking for relief from pain.
 Inflammation is a bodily response that is triggered when your living tissues are damaged.
 It’s an important process your body goes through to remove damaged tissues and help your body heal.

-When you compress your ankle, wrist, feet, or another part of your body when at rest, you collapse your lymphatic system.
-This stops your body from completing the swelling process, which just makes it worse.
+When you compress your ankle, wrist, feet, or other parts of your body at rest, you collapse your lymphatic system.
+This stops your body from completing the swelling process, making it worse.
 Compression doesn’t reduce inflammation, which is the root of the problem.

 Since it’s been proven that moving your body is better for the healing process than rest, you certainly don’t want to introduce a compression sleeve that makes movement more challenging.
 But that’s just the beginning.

 When you compress your body tissue, it alters the receptors that help tell you where you are in space.
 These receptors are known as proprioceptors.
-When your proprioceptors get mixed messages, the body loses its ability to properly balance and perform physical activity.
+When your proprioceptors get mixed messages, the body loses its ability to balance and perform physical activity properly.

 But it gets even worse.
-Compression has also been shown to decrease the body's ability to release heat.
+Compression can also decrease the body's ability to release heat.
 This can cause your body to overheat; as your blood vessels widen, you’ll experience a loss of thermoregulation.
 This is a necessary function of a healthy body.

-No studies show that compression increases performance, increases blood flow, or has any positive effect whatsoever on recovery.
+No studies show that compression increases performance or blood flow or positively affects recovery.
 Otherwise, sportswear brand giants would sell compression garments.